Trump Wants Speedy Truce as Part of Minerals Deal

 Further, the Trump administration has tightened the pressure on Zelenskyy to come to a deal, including suspending military aid and cutting off intelligence sharing.

-National Security Mike Waltz told Fox News that if the parties can move toward the negotiations, Trump will take a "hard look" at lifting the pause.
+National security adviser Mike Waltz told Fox News that if the parties can move toward the negotiations, Trump will take a "hard look" at lifting the pause.

 John Brennan, a former CIA director, said cutting off intelligence to Ukraine was a "pressure tactic and extortion."